Connor Wong Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.5 K/9 to pace MLB.
+- The 10.7 strikeouts per nine innings put together by the Twins pitching staff leads MLB.

-- The Twins have the top team ERA across all MLB pitching staffs (2.60).
+- The Twins' 2.62 team ERA ranks first across all MLB pitching staffs.

-- Twins pitchers combine to rank 15th in baseball in home runs allowed (19 total, 1.2 per game).
+- The Twins rank 12th in baseball in home runs allowed (19 total, 1.1 per game).

-- In his last appearance on Wednesday against the Chicago White Sox, the righty went five scoreless innings while surrendering three hits.
+- In his most recent appearance on Thursday, the right-hander threw seven innings against the New York Yankees, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.